Edwin Lutyens: Personal life

+He is said to have a carried a notebook always, which he called "a virgin".

 During the later years of his life, Lutyens suffered with several bouts of pneumonia.

 Death

 In the early 1940s he was diagnosed with cancer.
-He died on 1 January 1944 and was cremated at Golders Green Crematorium in north London where he had designed the Philipson Mausoleum in 1914–1916.
-His ashes were buried in the crypt of St. Paul's Cathedral, beneath a memorial designed by his friend and fellow architect William Curtis Green.
+He died on 1 January 1944 and was cremated at East Finchley Crematorium in north London, also known as St Marylebone Crematorium.
+His ashes were interred in the crypt of St. Paul's Cathedral, beneath a memorial designed by his friend and fellow architect William Curtis Green.